-If you are about to delete Google Authenticator from your phone, please wait for a minute and let me explain what you should do first to save yourself a lot of trouble.
+If you are thinking of deleting Google Authenticator from your phone, please wait for a minute and let me explain what you should do first to save yourself a lot of trouble.
 Whether you don’t like the design of the Google Authenticator app or are upset about the lack of a backup option, or perhaps you bought a new phone, follow the steps below to make sure you won’t regret it.

 There is no question that Two-Factor Authentication is the primary defense mechanism against the account takeover.

 You may also like: Can I use Microsoft Authenticator on Multiple Devices?